Fine Arts: Individualized Studies, BFA

-The Individualized Major (INDI) at CCA provides an opportunity for students to design and follow a personalized program of study.
+Individualized Studies (INDI) at CCA provides an opportunity for students to design and follow a personalized program of study.
 Students must write and present a proposal (e.g., "What I want to do and why I want to do it"), which must be approved.

 Students also must be prepared to demonstrate that they have begun one or more bodies of interdisciplinary work, and that they are motivated and capable of working outside departmental structures.

-Before applying to the Individualized Major, students should talk to their advisor and discuss the options of pursuing interdisciplinary work within an existing major.
+Before applying to Individualized Studies, students should talk to their advisor and discuss the options of pursuing interdisciplinary work within an existing major.
 For most students working within an existing major is the best choice.

 It is the student's responsibility to:

 - design and propose a personal course of study

 - follow through in a mature self-guided manner

 - monitor their own progress for graduation

 Proposal & Approval Process / New Courses